 Chef Roxana Guardia, always referred to as Nana by her loved ones, is a founding member of LYC.
 Her history and compassion for Liholiho started when she met Chef Ravi in 2005.
 She has worked alongside Ravi since his days at Boulevard under Nancy Oaks.
-Nana and Ravi worked tirelessly to create Liholiho, the pop-up, and grow it into the brand and culture that it is now.
+Nana and Ravi worked tirelessly to create Liholiho, the pop-up, and grow it into the brand and culture it is now.
 Nana feels she’s still growing and prefers to keep the door open to continue discovering her proudest professional accomplishments.
 If she had to choose just one, it would be turning the pop-up into a restaurant.
-Seeing this restaurant be a part of many people’s lives and daily celebrations has been incredibly powerful and inspirational.
+Seeing this restaurant be a part of many people’s lives and daily celebrations have been incredibly powerful and inspirational.
 She loves how Liholiho has built a solid and compassionate community.
 Nana credits Chef Ravi for much of who she has become professionally.
 She says definitively, “I would not be in this place in my life without his guidance and his many teaching moments.
 He’s always supportive, and I am forever grateful for his patience while I continue to learn.”

 One of the many reasons Nana plays an integral role for Liholiho is because she has a deep passion for the process and time it takes to create and develop a dish.
 The talk-through and the teaching elements of the journey directly translate into life lessons.
 Creating structure to making a dish doable on a larger scale while keeping it consistent and delicious is challenging and rewarding.
 She loves seeing guests’ reactions the first time they taste a dish.